Apply for exchange

-Acceptance sessions & pre-departure preparation
+Acceptance sessions and pre-departure preparation

 At this stage, your application nomination should have been confirmed – congratulations!
 Along with the confirmation you receive, you will be invited to attend 2 compulsory sessions (Acceptance and Pre-departure).
 This is where we will walk you through your next steps before leaving Australia.

-Acceptance session & documents
+Acceptance session and documents

 You will receive an invitation to the acceptance session, once you have been accepted into the La Trobe University exchange program.
 During this session, we will give you information on your host university application and the conditions and responsibilities of the exchange program participants.
 This is a mandatory session.

 Soon after this session, you must submit the following documents before the upcoming pre-departure session:

 (for Mobility Grant/SMS/other scholarship recipients – ISEP Exchange students do not need to submit)